FluxML/fluxml.github.io/getting_started.md

 ### Step 6: Train your model

+Training a model is the process of computing the gradients with respect to the parameters for each data point in the data.
+At every step, the process updates all of the parameters until it finds a good value for them.
+In fact, you can write this process as a *for loop*.

-You train a machine learning model by steps.
-In Flux, you can execute one training step with the [train!](https://fluxml.ai/Flux.jl/stable/training/training/#Training-1) function:
+In Flux, you can execute one training step with the [Flux.train!](https://fluxml.ai/Flux.jl/stable/training/training/#Training-1) function.
+Notice that before calling this function you need to zip the training data as `data = zip(x, y)`.

 ```julia
 Flux.train!(loss, params(model), data, opt)